 How To Determine The Intent Of A Keyword

-Keyword intent is determined by the prefix or suffixes attached to the “head” of the term.
+Keyword intent can often be determined by the prefix or suffixes attached to the main term.

 There are two types of intent we’re going to focus on here:

 - Commercial: The searcher wants to buy